 “There are still providers who do it routinely and they, for whatever reason, think it’s a cleaner and better approach for people, despite all of the research otherwise.
 They practice how they want to,” Tillman contended.
 “Essentially, it’s a form of power over women’s bodies to say ‘Medical management can do this the right way and your body can’t.’”

 In the United States, there is substantial variation in episiotomy rates based on geographic location, hospital, and even the type of insurance the patient has.
-White women were also found to be more likely to receive an episiotomy than black women, according to a 2015 in the Journal of the American Medical Association.
+White women were also found to be more likely to receive an episiotomy than black women, according to a 2015

 For some women, it’s not their medical situation that will decide whether their genital tissue is cut while giving birth, but social and cultural variables well beyond their control or even knowledge.